-Medica will cover all stages of reconstruction of the breast on which the mastectomy was performed and surgery and reconstruction of the other breast to produce a symmetrical appearance.
+Medica will cover all stages of reconstruction of the breast on which the mastectomy was performed and surgery and reconstruction of the other breast to produce a symmetrical appearance if the mastectomy was medically necessary (as determined by the attending physician and patient).
 Medica will also cover prostheses and physical complications, including lymphedemas, at all stages of mastectomy.

 - 1. Reconstructive and restorative surgery services provided by a non-network provider. - 2.
-Revision of blemishes on skin surfaces and scars (including scar excisions) primarily for cosmetic purposes, unless otherwise covered in this Policy or your Benefit Chart. - 3.
+Revision of blemishes on skin surfaces and scars (including scar excisions) primarily for cosmetic purposes, unless otherwise covered in this Policy. - 3.
 Repair of a pierced body part and surgical repair of bald spots or loss of hair. - 4.
 Repairs to teeth, including any other dental procedures or treatment, whether the dental treatment is needed because of a primary dental problem or as a manifestation of a medical treatment or condition. - 5.
 Services and procedures primarily for cosmetic purposes. - 6.
 Surgical correction of male breast enlargement primarily for cosmetic purposes. - 7.
 Hair transplants. - 8.
 Drugs provided or administered by a physician or other provider on an outpatient basis, except those drugs that meet the definition of "professionally administered drugs."
 Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
-Coverage for drugs is as described in Prescription Drugs and Prescription Specialty Drugs, or otherwise described as a specific benefit in this Policy or your Benefit Chart. - 9.
+Coverage for drugs is as described in Prescription Drugs and Prescription Specialty Drugs, or otherwise described as a specific benefit in this Policy. - 9.
 Orthognathic surgery for cosmetic purposes.

-Y. Skilled Nursing Facility
+BB.
+Skilled Nursing Facility

-Medica covers skilled nursing facility services as described in your Benefit Chart.
+Medica covers skilled nursing facility services as described in the Benefit Chart section of this Policy.
 Care must be provided under the direction of a physician.
 Skilled nursing facility services are eligible for coverage only if they qualify as reimbursable under Medicare.